THE RUNNING MAN by Stephen King writing as Richard Bachman

 Unabridged.

-An interesting part of Stephen King's long and storied career is legendary.
+Stephen King's long and storied career is legendary.
 At this point, he has 61 novels, including 7 written under the pen name Richard Bachman.
-At first, he wrote books under the Bachman pen name because the publishing industry had a rule - no more than one book per year per author.
-Clearly, with a prolific author like Stephen King that is an issue.
-This edition includes an essay by Stephen King that talks about Richard Bachman and his relationship with his pen name.
+At first, he wrote books under the Bachman pen name because the publishing industry had a rule of thumb - no more than one book per year per author.
+Clearly, with a prolific author like Stephen King that rule would be problematic.
+This edition of The Running Man includes an essay by Stephen King that talks about Richard Bachman and his relationship with his pen name.

 The Bachman books have a darker tone than the Stephen King books by design.
 The Running Man has a particularly dark tone.
 Set in 2025 in an alternate history (even though it was written in 1982, it refers to things in 1978 that did not happen) in which America has become a corporate oligarchy.